memgraph/docs/docs/how-to-guides/indexes.md

 ```

 These queries instruct all active transactions to abort as soon as possible.
 Once all transactions have finished, the index will be deleted.

+## Analyze graph

+In cases when there are multiple label-property indices, the non-optimal index can sometimes be selected due to the data's distribution.
+To fix the large majority of cases, the `ANALYZE GRAPH` command was introduced.
+It is intended to be run only once after all indexes have been created and data inserted in the database.
+The details can be found [here](https://memgraph.com/docs/memgraph/reference-guide/analyze-graph).